 WHERE IS CINNAMON GROWN

-Indonesia (70%) , China and Vietnam are the chief suppliers of Cassia Cinnamon while Sri Lanka a tiny Island off the coast India suppliers nearly 95% of Ceylon Cinnamon
+Indonesia (70%) , China and Vietnam are the chief suppliers of Cassia Cinnamon while Sri Lanka a tiny Island off the coast India supplies nearly 90% of Ceylon Cinnamon.

 HOW IS CINNAMON MADE

-Ceylon Cinnamon sticks by comparison are made using many thin strips of bark, rolled like a cigar.
+Then the outer bark and knots are scraped away to reveal a soft inner bark which is then peeled in almost paper thin layers.
+These are then dried.
+As it dries these thin slivers of bark curl up.
+After it is dried multiple layers of the thin bark are rolled into a cigar like stick.
 Click here for details on how it is made.
-It's soft, crumbly and easy to break into smaller pieces.
+It is soft, crumbly and easy to break into smaller pieces.
 However this labor intensive method of processing makes Ceylon Cinnamon much more expensive.